the-james-burton/testing-workshop-junit5/README.md

 We can use basic object-oriented techniques here to both provide a good test setup for UI tests we will write shortly, plus a test to check the implementation of the abstract method **displayMenu()** is working as expected.

 Open up the **BaseUITest** class which is written for you.
+Note the following...

-First, note that it is abstract - it cannot be run itself.
-Second, observe that it provides concrete instances of in/out classes so we can provide input to our UIs under test, and concrete instance of the Railway
+1. It is abstract - it cannot be run itself.
+1. It provides concrete instances of in/out classes so we can provide input to our UIs under test and assert the output from the UI.
+1. There is a **shouldDisplayMenu()** test.
+Although the class cannot be run directly, all its subclasses will run this test.
+This provides a guaranteed that all subclasses have implemented the require abstract method according to whatever contract is defined in the assertions.
+1. We don't need to use a real instance of **RailwaySystem**.
+We can use Mockito "deep stubbing" to bypass the RailwaySystem class.
+You can read more about this feature in [Mockito and Fluent APIs](https://www.baeldung.com/mockito-fluent-apis).

+Now go ahead and implement the test stubs in the **NetworkUITest** class.

+## Exercise 13 : Capturing Arguments

+In the previous exercise, you may have noticed the difficulty in making assertions against the behaviour of the UI methods under test.
+Did they really call the back end service as expected?
+You may have been successful with mockito **verify()**, but what if there was a more complex object being created and used within the method?
+This is where [Using Mockito ArgumentCaptor](https://www.baeldung.com/mockito-argumentcaptor) can be a big help.
+Argument Captors allow us to "get hold" of whatever was send to one of our mocks as a method argument so that we can make assertions against it.

 ArgumentCaptor Write AccountUITest - use verify,